globulario/Globular/README.md

 By using Globular you will be able to manage your microservices and make it avaible to your web-application.

 Click [here](https://www.globular.io) and learn more about globular!

+** The vesion 1.0 is available.
+The website is not 100% finish but installation and quickstart are ready to help you to make your first step.
+A complete tutorial he's on the way.
+All documentation must be written before the end of feburary.